Can Shiplap Get Wet? – Waterproof Shiplap for Bathroom Ceiling

 What is shiplap?

-Shiplap represents a traditional wooden (or PVC) board that consists of horizontal or vertical sheets with unique channels in the panels commonly used as exterior siding in the construction of residences, barns, sheds, and outbuildings.
+Shiplap is a traditional wooden (or PVC) board consisting of horizontal or vertical sheets with unique channels in the panels.
+It is commonly used as exterior siding in the construction of residences, barns, sheds, and outbuildings.

-The conventional approach of the house requires modern aesthetics and structure; therefore, shiplap is being appreciated by many.
+The conventional approach to the house requires modern aesthetics and structure; therefore, shiplap is appreciated by many.
 The concept of shiplap is often synonymous with adding texture and antique designs to the walls and ceilings.
 The word shiplap has become quite prevalent in interior design and is considered home decor’s epitome.
-Even though the concept is old but it is fresh in home decor.
+Even though the concept is old, it is fresh in home decor.
 It is back with a resurgence of bigger and better designs to accommodate the needs of homeowners.

 Can shiplap get wet?

-Yes, wooden shiplap gets wet in bathrooms or any humid places.
-It tends to swell when it gets wet.
-However, today in the markets, homeowners can buy PVC shiplap that is waterproof and mold resistant.
+Yes, wooden shiplap gets wet in bathrooms or humid places.
+It tends to swell when wet.
+However, today, homeowners can buy PVC shiplap that is waterproof and mold-resistant.

 Shiplap has been used in home design for centuries, adding a rustic charm to any space.
 Its use in bathrooms, however, raises the question: can shiplap get wet?
-The truth is that shiplap can get wet and swell when it does.
-Fortunately, today there are waterproof alternatives available to help protect your home from water damage.
+The truth is that shiplap can get damp and swell when it does.
+Fortunately, waterproof alternatives are available to help protect your home from water damage.

-The amount of moisture exposure shiplap would experience in a bathroom would depend on factors such as humidity, ventilation, and water usage.
+The amount of moisture exposure shiplap experiences in a bathroom depends on factors such as humidity, ventilation, and water usage.

 shiplap in bathroom and shower